Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

 where $u(t,x): I \times \mathbb{R}^d \rightarrow \mathbb{C}$, $I\subseteq \mathbb{R}$, and the parameters $\lambda_1,\lambda_2\in\R$.
 Equation \eqref{cNLS} is a nonlinear Schr\"odinger equation which arises in many physical contexts, and we refer the reader to \cite{Fib, KA2003, KAPS, GFTC} for motivations and further discussions on the models.
-Since the early works by Zhang \cite{Zhang}, Tao, Vi\c san, and Zhang \cite{TVZ}, and Miao, Xu, and Zhao \cite{MXZ}, equations of the type \eqref{cNLS} have attracted a lot of attention leading to a wide literature concerning different problems: local and global theory, scattering, blow-up, stability of standing waves, and so on; see \cite{AIKN, AIKN2, CMZ, Ch, CZZ, KOPV, FH, JJTV, SJFA, SJDE, CS, LRN, Luo1, Luo2} and references therein. \\
+Since the early works by Zhang \cite{Zhang}, Tao, Vi\c san, and Zhang \cite{TVZ}, and Miao, Xu, and Zhao \cite{MXZ}, equations of the type \eqref{cNLS} have attracted a lot of attention leading to a wide literature concerning different problems: local and global theory, scattering, blow-up, stability of standing waves, and so on; see \cite{AIKN-DIE, AIKN-SM, CMZ, Cheng, CZZ, KOPV, FH, JJTV, SJFA, SJDE, CS, LRN, Luo-JFA, Luo-AIHPC} and references therein.

-In this article, we are interested in the 3D physical case, and we consider exponents satisfying $\frac73 <q<p<5$, with a positive coefficient $\lambda_1$ and a negative coefficient $\lambda_2$.
+In this article, we are primarily interested in the 3D physical case, and we consider exponents satisfying $\frac73 <q<p<5$, with a positive coefficient $\lambda_1$ and a negative coefficient $\lambda_2$.
 Namely, the nonlinearities are defocusing and mass supercritical, and focusing and energy subcritical, respectively.
-We remark that we cover the physically relevant case of focusing cubic NLS with a mass supercritical defocusing perturbation.
-Without loss of generality, we can normalise the coefficients, by scaling and homogeneity, as $\lambda_1=-\lambda_2=1.$ Therefore, we are primely interested in the Cauchy problem below:
+Without loss of generality, we can normalise the coefficients, by scaling and homogeneity, as $\lambda_1=-\lambda_2=1.$ Therefore, our main focus lies in the Cauchy problem below:

 where $u(t,x): I \times \mathbb{R}^3 \rightarrow \mathbb{C}$, $I\subseteq \mathbb{R}$, with $\frac{7}{3}<q<p<5$.

 At the local level, it is well-known that \eqref{NLS} admits solutions, see \cite{Cazenave}, and by denoting $I_{\max}\ni0$ the maximal interval of existence, solutions preserve (among other quantities) mass and energy, defined by